-Stephenson), Robert (Josh Albee) and Sally (Pamelyn Ferdin)—whom they rescued
+(John Stephenson), Robert (Josh Albee) and Sally (Pamelyn Ferdin)—whom they

-from a sinking ship and became permanent residents of the Sealab.
-Adding a bit
+rescued from a sinking ship and became permanent residents of the Sealab.

-of comic relief was Gail’s pet dolphin, Tuffy.
-The characters, props and
+Adding a bit of comic relief was Gail’s pet dolphin, Tuffy.
+The characters,

 Sonar Room concept art.

-episode was designed to make viewers more ecologically aware and encourage them
+Freiberger was designed to make viewers more ecologically aware and

-to protect the environment.
-Unfortunately, the undersea adventure series failed
+encourage them to protect the environment.
+Unfortunately, the undersea

 series to DVD as part of their Hanna-Barbera